9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 ### FM02

 Opening the file we are given in Wireshark and filtering all of the packets by IRC, we can extract an encrypted file, and get the password.
 Once we extract the file, we have an NES ROM image which has the flag embedded in it: `NESted_in_a_PCAP`.
-However, this doesn't appear to work on the website at the current moment.

 ## Networking